 Drake’s work documenting the lives of Muslim Americans came to the attention of the United Nations and resulted in his invitation to travel as a visiting artist for the US State Department.

 In 2011, Drake traveled to Bahrain and Saudi Arabia to conduct workshops and exhibit work from his Esse Quam Videri - Muslim Self Portrait Project.
 This ongoing project is supported by the Center for Global Initiatives at the University of North Carolina.

 He has also worked extensively with the undocumented immigrant communities in the American South and those left behind in Mexico.
 Drake wrote and illustrated a children's book Give Me Eyes.
 (Video version) He has also created the exhibition HELP: Hidden Work, Hidden Lives.
 This traveling exhibition draws connections over exploitative labor practices from the era of slavery through Jim Crow to undocumented immigration.
 Drake was also instrumental in helping FaithAction International House initiate a faith based community ID Program, important and valued by both the police and immigrant communities.

-Drake is also working on a new series relating to poverty, the loss of the American Dream, as seen through those who live in mobile homes.
+Drake also revisits his family's connection to model homes in a series and relates his own story to the wider issue of poverty, and the loss of the American Dream.
 Titled Dreams Deferred, this series begins with Drake's father who built mobile homes in the early 1960s and looks at the vintage mobile home as a symbol of loss, both personal and societal.

 Permanent Installation of Feeling a Type of Way photo series at Brownsville Academy High School, Brooklyn, NY Made possible with support from CAMBA and BRIC Arts Media.